 The spectacular pool at the newly re-opened resort above Lake Lucerne has been a huge hit on the social media platform Instagram with people posting pictures of themselves looking out over the Swiss Alps.

 Live for moments you cannot express in words ~ . . .
 Atop a forested reserve, 500 metres above Lake Lucerne, Bürgenstock Resort presides over vistas, cow-filled meadows and Alpine horizons.An architectural collage of four hotels melds 19th-century grandeur with ultra-modern design.
 The property has extensive bike paths, hiking trails, spa, bar, lounges and restaurants to explore. . .
 The real luxury here is the view.
 When you’re so high up, and soaking up the serene but spectacular Lake Lucerne. . . .
 Also highly recommend catching the sunset while enjoying a meal at the Spices kitchen and terraces. . .
 Fun fact – Audrey Hepburn married Mel Ferrer in the Bürgenstock chapel.

-But the resort has now decided to curb the selfie frenzy at the pool by trying out so-called “Flash & Splash Hours”.
+But the resort has now decided to curb the selfie frenzy at the pool by trying out so-called 'splash & flash hours'.

-Under the new system, which is currently in the trial stage, children over the age of three and mobile phones will only be allowed in the pool area from 7am to 12pm and again from 7pm to 9pm.
+Under the system, children over the age of three and mobile phones are only allowed in the pool area at certain times of day.

 The move is a part of a general response to occasional tensions between hotel guests at the Bürgenstock-Resort and the thousands of people who visit the resort as day-trippers.

 In a bid to maintain standards, the resort has also introduced a dress code, with “casual chic” – think smart jeans, t-shirt and sneakers – now the order of the day for entry into all of the resorts bars and restaurants.